 - infections in the blood or bone

-- weak core muscles that do not stabilize the back enough
+- weak core muscles that don’t stabilize the back enough

 - other diseases that weaken the bones, including osteoporosis and rickets